 Time Tracking Apps

-You started a business because you saw a great opportunity, and now you have some employees to help.
+You started a business because you saw a great opportunity, and now you have some employees to help you.
 But, incorrect time cards can add up to costly penalties every pay period.

-Make sure you’re staying in compliance with labor laws and use a time tracking app like Hourly to gather and save your team’s time and attendance data in one place.
-It makes it easier for you to run payroll, track your labor costs and avoid penalties.
+Make sure you’re using a time tracking tool to stay in compliance with labor laws.
+If you want to take it one step further, you can use a payroll app like Hourly, which incorporates time tracking and makes it easier to run payroll, track your labor costs and avoid penalties.

 Typical time tracking app features include: